If you have a spectrum licence, you are allowed to trade (sell) it.

 The MCB for each spectrum band may differ because the bands may be used for different purposes.

-The minimum amounts are detailed in the Trading Rules for Spectrum Licences Determination 2012.
+The minimum amounts are detailed in the Radiocommunications (Trading Rules for Spectrum Licences) Determination 2023.

 The Australian spectrum map grid